jbfredheim/jbfredheim/README.md

 ### Hi there 👋

-Full time student, part time developer at a startup called [Auge](https://auge-tech.no)
+Part time student, full time developer at a startup called [Auge](https://auge-tech.no)

 Interested in devops and workflow optimisation.